grpc/proposal/A118-tls-telemetry.md

 server specific feature.

-For the offloaded private key metrics, we specify signing because that is the only offloaded private key operation supported by gRPC.
-Older TLS versions have the concept of other private key operations that gRPC does not support.
+For the offloaded private key metrics, we specify signing because that is the only offloaded private key operation supported by gRPC (for example, signature offload using an EC or RSA key).
+Older TLS versions have the concept of other private key operations that gRPC does not support (for example, decryption offload using an RSA key).
 See [A107] for more detail on private key signers.

 * `grpc.client.tls.offload_private_key_signing_duration` (unit: float64, type: histogram - latency buckets defined in A66)